ZhenlongYuan/TSAR-MVS/README.md

 ![](images/TSAR-MVS-pipeline.png)

 ## Introduction
-TSAR-MVS is the first method who combines the instance segmentation model **SAM** with multi-view stereo(**MVS**) algorithm to address limited receptive field of PatchMatch-based MVS.
+TSAR-MVS is a universal algorithm that can be extended to most multi-view stereo(**MVS**) methods to further help them reconstruct textureless areas.

+to reconstruct weak texture areas.

 Our paper was accepted by **Pattern Recogntion 2024**!